tobiasmuecksch/OBB-for-Phaser/README.md

 As soon as this project is stable and safe to use, I will add it to bower.

 ## License
 MIT.
-See the LICENSE.md file in this repository for mor information.
+See the LICENSE.md file in this repository for more information.

 ## Use it on your own risk!
 Be aware that you use this code on your own risk.
 The authors of this code won't take any responsibilites for anything.